 I am currently working on and plan to release the first study into the actual implementation case studies for S/4HANA.
 As part of this research, I reviewed any previous work performed in the area.
 One of the publications that came to my attention was the ASUG S/4HANA Adoption Survey.
-In many cases when a survey of this type is published, it is common to immediately to begin reading the study or to trying to understand the method that they used.
+In many cases, when a survey of this type is published, it is common to begin reading the study immediately or to trying to understand the method that they used.
 I don’t think that is the best place to start.
 For me, the best place to start is by analyzing the source, which, is in this case, ASUG.

 My research into both the media output of ASUG as well as its institutional structure indicates that ASUG lacks any independence from SAP.
 Therefore it should not be possible for ASUG to conduct a survey that can be relied upon for accurate information on what is happening on S/4HANA projects.
 And sure enough, when I analyzed the ASUG survey, there were obvious points where ASUG had obscured areas that contained negative information so that ASUG members and others that read the study would not find out what I know through my research.
 For this and other reasons, the paper is misnamed.
 It is not an objective survey of what SAP customers have experienced or what they plan to do with S/4HANA.
 This is a critical and often overlooked aspect of reading the output of any entity.
 The entity may have access to the information; it may have all the domain expertise in the world.
 But if it lacks the institutional structure, leadership, financial sources, etc..

 So this quote is consistent with the overall article that sprinkles in promotional language throughout the “study.”
 Notice the two areas of the quote that are bolded.
-The statements may or may not be true, but the question should be why are they even in what is ostensibly a study.
+The statements may or may not be true, but the question should be, why are they even in what is ostensibly a study.

 As for the first part of the quote, almost all S/4HANA implementations are on-premises.
 Why doesn’t ASUG bring up this fact?
-SAP marketing literature frequently mentions that S/4HANA is available either on-premises, managed cloud and public cloud.
+SAP marketing literature frequently mentions that S/4HANA is available either on-premises, managed cloud, and public cloud.
 So why is a duplicated of phraseology from SAP marketing collateral in ASUG’s survey?

 This study is supposed to focus on HANA and S/4HANA.
 So why is ASUG bringing up HCP?
 HCP is a PaaS and is unrelated to either HANA or S/4HANA.
 Very few companies are using HCP, which I have covered in this article HCP Designed for HANA Washing?